Course Code: cww

 Statistics are just a bunch of numbers if you don't know how to use them.
 This lesson focuses on how to analyze stats so you can improve your site.
 You'll also find out how to tie your WordPress pages into social sites like Facebook and Twitter.

-In our final lesson, you will take a tour of the hosting control panel, discuss domain naming strategies, and review where to get help after the course ends.
+In the final lesson, you will take a tour of the hosting control panel, discuss domain naming strategies, and review where to get help after the course ends.

 There are no prerequisites to take this course.